BrunoSPerron/AsciiEngineTS/docs/world/Entity.md

-# Entity

-An Entity is a living object in the world — a player, an NPC, a projectile, anything that has a position, acts on a timer, and can move.
+An Entity is a living object in the world: a player, an NPC, a projectile, anything that has a position, acts on a timer, and can move.
 Entities are the primary unit of gameplay logic in AsciiEngine.

 ---